phys-mattchen/phys-mattchen.github.io/_pages/about.md

   - /about.html
 ---

-I am Bo-Yu Chen (陳柏諭), a second-year undergraduate student double major in Physics and Computer Science at National Taiwan University.
+I am Bo-Yu Chen (陳柏諭), a third-year undergraduate student double major in Physics and Computer Science at National Taiwan University.
 I also go by the name Matt.

-I am conducting research at the [Institute of Quantum Optics and Quantum Information](https://iqoqi.at/en/), Austrian Academy of Sciences, supervised by Prof. [Hannes Bernien](https://bernienlab.com/team/staff/hannes-bernien).
+Currently, I am doing my research internship at Max-Planck Institute for Quantum Optics, supervised by Prof. [Johannes Zeiher](https://www.mpq.mpg.de/person/107196/6707561).

-In this summer, I will do my research internship at Max-Planck Institute for Quantum Optics, supervised by Prof. [Johannes Zeiher](https://www.mpq.mpg.de/person/107196/6707561).
-In my junior year, I will study at [UIUC Physics](https://physics.illinois.edu/) as an exchange student.
+In my junior year, I will study at [UIUC Physics](https://physics.illinois.edu/) as an exchange student and work in Chin Lab under supervision of Prof. Cheng Chin.

-Previously, I was fortunate to receive [UCTS fellowship](https://ultracold.uchicago.edu/taiwan/2024fellows) and did summer research with [Nikhil Harle](https://www.linkedin.com/in/nikhil-harle-9b8a2520b/) at the Bernien lab in University of Chicago.
+Previously, I was fortunate to receive [UCTS fellowship](https://ultracold.uchicago.edu/taiwan/2024fellows) and did summer research with [Nikhil Harle](https://www.linkedin.com/in/nikhil-harle-9b8a2520b/) at the Bernien Lab @ UChicago and to be the first member (and only) at the Bernien Lab @ [IQOQI Innsbruck](https://iqoqi.at/en/), Austrian Academy of Sciences, under the supervision of Prof. [Hannes Bernien](https://bernienlab.com/team/staff/hannes-bernien).

 ## Recent News
+* **Aug, 2025** New preprint ([_Atommovr_](https://arxiv.org/abs/2508.02670)) on arxiv!
+The software is available ([here](https://github.com/bernienlab/atommovr))
 * **May, 2025** 1 paper ([Nonparametric Hopfield](https://arxiv.org/abs/2404.03900)) accepted at ICML 2025!
 * **Apr, 2025** Admitted to MCQST summer bachelor program!
 Looking forward to visit Max-Planck Institute of Quantum Optics and do amazing research at the [Quantum Matter Interfaces lab](https://www.mpq.mpg.de/6707561/zeiher) with [Johannes](https://www.mpq.mpg.de/person/107196/6707561) this summer!
 * **Dec, 2024** Start my winter research at the Bernien lab @ Innsbruck!
 I am the first and only lab member here!